GCGImdea/Coronasurveys-web/README.md

 The CoronaSurveys project is a collaborative endeavour from several universities and research institutions ([team members](/team)) Data about COVID-19 cases is collected via anonymous open surveys ([all the data collected is openly available](https://github.com/GCGImdea/coronasurveys/tree/master/data/)).
-The results below present estimations on the incidence of COVID-19 from this and other available data.
+The results below present estimations on the incidence and evolution of COVID-19 obtained from this data using the Network Scale-up Method.
 You can help by regularly completing the anonymous survey.

 ### Supported By: